spf13/viper/README.md

 Example:

     x := viper.New()
     y := viper.New()

 	x.SetDefault("ContentDir", "content")
 	y.SetDefault("ContentDir", "foobar")

     ...

-When working with multiple vipers it is up to the user to keep track of the different vipers.
+When working with multiple vipers, it is up to the user to keep track of the different vipers.

 ## Q & A

 Q: Why not INI files?

 A: Ini files are pretty awful.
-There’s no standard format and they are hard to validate.
-Viper is designed to work with YAML, TOML or JSON files.
+There’s no standard format, and they are hard to validate.
+Viper is designed to work with JSON, TOML or YAML files.
 If someone really wants to add this feature, I’d be happy to merge it.
 It’s easy to specify which formats your application will permit.

-Q: Why is it called "viper"?
+Q: Why is it called “Viper”?

-A: Viper is designed to be a companion to [Cobra](http://github.com/spf13/cobra).
+A: Viper is designed to be a [companion](http://en.wikipedia.org/wiki/Viper_(G.I._Joe)) to [Cobra](https://github.com/spf13/cobra).
 While both can operate completely independently, together they make a powerful pair to handle much of your application foundation needs.

-Q: Why is it called "Cobra"?
+Q: Why is it called “Cobra”?

-A: Is there a better name for a commander?
+A: Is there a better name for a [commander](http://en.wikipedia.org/wiki/Cobra_Commander)?